-Revenues from product and services sales are recognized when control of the goods and services is transferred to the customer, which occurs at a point in time, typically upon shipment to the customer or completion of the service.
+Revenues Revenue from product and services sales are is recognized when control of the goods, and services or benefit of the service, is transferred furnished to the customer, which customer.
+This occurs at a point in time, typically upon shipment to the customer or completion of the service.
 This standard applies to all contracts with customers, except for contracts that are within the scope of other standards, such as leases, insurance, collaboration arrangements and financial instruments.

-Based upon the nature of the products the Company sells, its customers have limited rights of return, and these rights are immaterial.
-Discounts provided by the Company to customers at the time of sale are recognized as a reduction in sales at the time of the sale.
+Based upon the nature of the products the Company sells, its customers have limited rights of return and these rights those present are immaterial.
+Discounts provided by the Company to customers at the time of sale are recognized as a reduction in sales at as the time of the sale, products are sold.

-Warranty obligations associated with the sale of the Company's products are assurance-type warranties that are a guarantee of the product's intended functionality and, therefore, do not represent a distinct performance obligation within the context of the contract.
+Warranty obligations associated with the sale of the Company's our products are assurance-type warranties that are a guarantee of the product's intended functionality and, therefore, do not represent a distinct performance obligation within the context of the contract.
 Warranty expense is included in cost of sales.

-We apply a practical expedient to expense direct costs of obtaining a contract when incurred because the amortization period would have been one year or less.
+We apply a practical expedient to expense direct costs of obtaining a contract when incurred because the amortization period would have been be one year or less.

 Under its contracts with customers, the Company stands ready to deliver product upon receipt of a customer's purchase order.
 Accordingly, the Company has no performance obligations under its contracts until its customers submit a purchase order.
 The Company does not enter into commitments to provide goods or services that have terms greater than one year.
-In limited cases, the Company requires payment in advance of shipping product.
+In limited cases, the Company requires does require payment in advance of shipping product.
 Typically, product is shipped within a few days after prepayment is received.
 These prepayments are recorded as contract liabilities on the condensed consolidated balance sheet and are included in accounts payable and accrued liabilities (Note 9).
-As the performance obligation is part of a contract that has an original expected duration of less than one year, the Company has applied the practical expedient under ASC 606 to omit disclosures regarding remaining performance obligations.
+As the performance obligation is part of a contract that has an original expected duration of less than one year, the Company has applied the practical expedient under the Accounting Standards Codification Topic 606 ("ASC 606 606") to omit disclosures regarding remaining performance obligations.

 When the Company transfers goods or provides services to a customer, payment is due, subject to normal terms, and is not conditional on anything other than the passage of time.
-Typical payment terms range from due upon receipt to 30 days, depending on the type of customer and relationship.
+Typical payment terms range from due upon receipt to due within 30 days, depending on the type of customer and relationship.
 At contract inception, the Company expects that the period of time between the transfer of goods to the customer and when the customer pays for those goods will be less than one year, which is consistent with the Company's standard payment terms.
 Accordingly, the Company has elected the practical expedient under ASC 606 to not adjust for the effects of a significant financing component.
 As such, these amounts are recorded as receivables and not contract assets.

-The following table summarizes transactions within contract liabilities for the three and six nine months ended June 30, 2023 September 30, 2023 (dollars in thousands):
+The following table summarizes transactions within contract liabilities for the three and nine months ended September 30, 2023 (dollars in March 31, 2024 (in thousands)):